immadisairaj/random_pick/README.md

 # Random Pick

-an application which decides/picks an item from the given pool.
+an application which decides/picks an item from the given pool

 <img src="./random_pick_logo.png" height="150">